The Magical Snæfellsnes Peninsula in West-Iceland - Part II - Lóndrangar and the Elves and much more

 Now, let's return back to road 574 from Laugarbrekka and drive just a short distance to two magnificent volcanic plugs called Lóndrangar.
 The parking lot is by the road on your left-hand side so you cannot miss it.
-But I have seen people getting confused by the sign below, so I will explain a bit ;)
+But I have seen people getting confused by the sign above, so I will explain a bit ;)

 Þúfubjarg cliff is the first stop, 250 meters uphill Svalþúfa, which is right in front of the parking lot, and from where you will get a beautiful view of the 2 cliffs of Lóndrangar in the distance.
 The hill looks innocent enough, but it turns into a sheer rock so caution is needed here.
 Svalþúfa is the name of the hill and Þúfubjarg is the name of the cliff.
 This is most likely the eastern part of the old crater.

-A 1.6 km hike will take you to the white lighthouse at Malarrif in the distance in my photo below.
+A 1.6 km hike will take you to the white lighthouse at Malarrif in the distance in my photo above.
 We will be driving there, after visiting Lóndrangar to see what it looks like.
 The Snæfellsnes Information centre is located at Malarrif.

 In the summer of 2015 platforms were put up at Lóndrangar view-platform to make this place less dangerous.
 Before the platforms were put up I used to stop when I started to smell the guano from the sea-birds in the cliff, which are mostly guillemot and kittiwake, then I knew that I was too close for comfort!

-Lóndrangar volcanic plugs are on your right-hand side, 650 meters away from Svalþúfa-Þúfubjarg and you can see on the sign above that going back and forth to Lóndrangar - hringur means a circle - is 1 km and a one-hour easy hike on a path through the lava field.
+Lóndrangar volcanic plugs are on your right-hand side, 650 meters away from Svalþúfa-Þúfubjarg and you can see on the sign that going back and forth to Lóndrangar - hringur means a circle - is 1 km and a one-hour easy hike on a path through the lava field.

 Svalþúfa hill is believed to have been named by the couple Sval and Þúfa, who came to Iceland with the settler Bárður Snæfellsás.
 Svalþúfa is believed to be inhabited by the elves and it is forbidden to mow the grass on Svalþúfa, like in so many other elf-locations in Iceland.
 We never mow these elf-locations as it is believed that misfortune will happen were we to do so.